When you are in the report view, you can perform a series of actions. You'll find these in the top right corner of the report.

 This provides you with a quick overview of the campaign's audience.
 It measures the campaign's audience relative to the online population, based on five demographic variables; gender, age, income, education and household, where the average online population is set to 100.
 Read more

-This shows you the proportion of your created tracking points in relation to seven demographic variables; age, children, education, employment, gender, householdsize and income.
+This shows you the proportion of your created tracking points in relation to both seven demographic variables (age, children, education, employment, gender, household size and income) and/or to the custom segments you have selected for your campaigns like purchase intents and ownerships ones.
+Read more about Custom Segments here: https://helpdesk.audiencereport.com/hc/en-us/articles/360000905226-Custom-Segments-3-0 .

-The reach tab consist of two different elements; "Reach buildup" and "Reach details".
+The reach tab consists of two different elements; "Reach buildup" and "Reach details".

 The affinity tab consists of two different elements; “Best performing tracking points” and “Affinity details”.